Yash-DataGuy25/30DaysSQLquerychallenge/README.md

 ## Challenge Details

-I will be posting a new SQL query challenge daily for the next 30 days.
+I will be posting a solution for a new SQL query challenge postd by techTFQ daily for the next 30 days.
 Each challenge will focus on different aspects of SQL and data analysis.

 ## How to Use